BrainTrust Query: Dropping the Floor, Raising the Roof, and Recalibrating the Brand Continuum

 As retailers attempt to push the limits of both floor and ceiling, their brand houses are becoming bigger and more diverse than ever before.

-Do you agree that the push for low prices along with a goal of retaining aspirational price points is squeezing out the 'better' segment in many categories?
+Discussion questions: Is the push for low prices (“good”) along with a goal of retaining aspirational price points (“best”) squeezing out the “better” segment in many categories?
+How should national and licensed brands approach retail’s increasingly bifurcated pricing strategies?